FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/reactjs.md

 It's easy to forget about this rule, and end up with errors that are tough to diagnose.

 If you notice that a JSX expression has multiple outer elements, the solution is usually simple: wrap the JSX expression in a `<div></div>`.

+## Rendering JSX
+You've learned how to write JSX elements!
+Now it's time to learn how to render them.

+To render a JSX expression means to make it appear onscreen.

+**Instructions**
+1. The following code will render a JSX expression:

+ReactDOM.render(<h1>Hello world</h1>, document.getElementById('app'));
+Starting on line 5, carefully copy the code into the code editor.
+We'll go over how it works in the next exercise.

+JavaScript is case-sensitive, so make sure to capitalize ReactDOM correctly!